CTPhuongThuy/CTPhuongThuy/README.md

  Software Engineering
  * GPA: ~ 8.2/10
 ## ACHIEVEMENTS:
  * 70% SCHOLARSHIP HUNT FOR FPT UNIVERSITY
   * Honorable Student Of The Semester
+ Students SPRING 2023 - GPA 8.5
+  * Honorable Student Of The Semester
  Students SUMMER 2022 - GPA 8.8
   * Honorable Student Of The Semester